 Corporal punishment is not used as a means of student discipline.
 However, there are times when physical restraint may be necessary to maintain order in the school or classroom or at a school activity or event, whether or not it is held on school property or to prevent a student from harming him/herself, other students, or school/staff property.
 Oregon law and the policy of the Archdiocese permit a teacher, administrator, school employee or school volunteer to use reasonable physical force upon a student when and to the extent the individual reasonably believes it necessary for such purposes.

+For the protection of students and school employees, lockers, desks, and personal belongings brought on school property are subject to search.
+This includes cell phones and other electronic devices.

-Lockers, desks, and personal belongings are subject to search at any time by school administration or teachers.
-This is for the protection of students and school employees.
-Lockers, desks and any other storage areas at the school remain in the possession and control of the school even though they are made available or assigned for student use.
+Lockers, desks, and any other storage areas at the school remain in the possession and control of the school even though they are made available or assigned for student use.